genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/03_add-some-data.md

 ![](/img/using-mon-positions.png)

-We should see something like this
+We should see something like this:

 ```shell
 PID     Process Name                  Port        Status         CPU       Memory    Message